mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 PSIONICS PPSIONICSSIONICS

 danger, pain, or other stimuli are not present.
 Telekinesis includes a limited amount of sensory awareness, sufficient to allow actual intelligent manipulation.

 TELEKINESIS

 This basic form of the talent allows the character to move objects at range.
 The Effect of the check determines the duration of the telekinesis in rounds.
 The number of points spent determines the Strength of the Telekinesis.

-Te l e k i n e s i s , P s i o n i c S t r e n g t h , 1 – 6 s e c o n d s , A v e r a g e ( + 0 ).
+Te l e k i n e s i s , P s i o n i c S t r e n g t h , 1 – 6 s e c o n d s , A v e r a ge ( + 0 ).
 Costs Strength+Range.

 FLIGHT

 By applying telekinesis to his own body the character can fly, or at least levitate over short distances.
 The character can fly for a number of rounds equal to the Effect of the check at a speed of six meters per round.

-Te l e k i n e s i s , P s i o n i c S t r e n g t h , 1 – 6 s e c o n d s , A v e r a g e ( + 0 ).
+Te l e k i n e s i s , P s i o n i c S t r e n g t h , 1 – 6 s e c o n d s , A v e r a ge ( + 0 ).
 Costs 5.

 TELEKINETIC PUNCH

 Te l e k i n e s i s c a n b e u s e d a s a d i r e c t a t t a c k , s m a s h i n g t h e f o e w i t h a blast of telekinetic force.
 The damage inflicted is 2d6 + the Effect of the check.

-Te l e k i n e s i s , P s i o n i c S t r e n g t h , 1 – 6 s e c o n d s , A v e r a g e ( + 0 ).
+Te l e k i n e s i s , P s i o n i c S t r e n g t h , 1 – 6 s e c o n d s , A v e r a ge ( + 0 ).
 Costs 1+Range.

 MICROKINESIS

 This more challenging form of telekinesis allows for fine manipulation of very small or even microscopic objects.
 A telekinetic can use this power to pick locks, perform microsurgery, sabotage a computer system and so forth.
 The range is always Personal.

-Te l e k i n e s i s , P s i o n i c S t r e n g t h , 1 0 – 6 0 s e c o n d s , D i f fi c u l t ( – 2 ).
+Te l e k i n e s i s , P s i o n i c S t r e n g t h , 1 0 – 6 0 s e c o n d s , D i f fi c u lt ( – 2 ).
 Costs 3.

 PYROKINESIS

 By exciting the substance of an object the character can raise its temperature, possibly even causing it to burst into flames.
 Roll 1d6 and add the Effect of the check.